bazelbuild/bazel-blog/_posts/2019-09-19-intellij-bazel-sync.md

 ---

-In this blogpost, we aim to understand IntelliJ with Bazel plugin's sync process through exploring the plugin's generated files.
+In this blogpost, we aim to understand IntelliJ with Bazel plugin's sync process by exploring the plugin's generated files and logs.

 ## Introduction